marcelogft/fromsources-web/docs/blog/kafka-docs.md

    **heatbeat.interval.ms** must be lower than session.timeout.ms

 * **auto.offset.reset** Default is **latest**. **earliest** to start consuming from beginning.
 For KSQL, SET 'auto.offset.reset'='earliest';
+  **auto.offset.reset=none** means that the consumer will crash if the offsets it's recovering from have been deleted from Kafka

 * **enable.auto.commit** Default is true
   **auto.commit.interval.ms** how frequently offsets will be committed.
 Default 5seg.